 James Kuffner.
 James Kuffner has served as a member of our board of directors since January 2021.
 Dr. Kuffner has served as Chief Executive Officer of Woven Planet Holdings, Inc., a company formed to expand and improve operations of Toyota Research Institute - Advanced Development, Inc., since January 2021.
 Dr. Kuffner has also served as member of the board of directors and Chief Digital Officer for Toyota Motor Corporation, an automobile manufacturer, since June 2020.
 Additionally, Dr. Kuffner has served as an Executive Advisor to Toyota Research Institute, Inc., an organization seeking to create new capabilities in automated driving.
 He formerly served as Chief Technology Officer for Toyota Research Institute from January 2016 through March 2018.
-From April 2018 to January 2021, Dr. Kuffner served as Chief Executive Officer for Toyota Research Institute - Advanced Development, Inc., Finally, Dr. Kuffner holds a B.S., M.S. and Ph.D. in Computer Science from Stanford University.
+From April 2018 to January 2021, Dr. Kuffner served as Chief Executive Officer for Toyota Research Institute - Advanced Development, Inc., Finally, Dr. Kuffner served as an Adjunct Associate Professor at Carnegie Mellon University Robotics Institute from September 2009 until March 2018.
+Dr. Kuffner holds a B.S., M.S. and Ph.D. in Computer Science from Stanford University.
 We believe that Dr. Kuffner's success in senior leadership positions and public company board experience make him well qualified to serve as a member of our board of directors.